3enoit3/notes/Design.md

 ### Behavioral
 *Decouples sender and receiver*
-* **Iterator**: the sender knows all receivers but ignores their actual organization
-* **Visitor**: the sender does not know receivers but know how to process them
 * **Command**: the sender knows the receiver, but an external invoker decides when to process the request
+* **Iterator**: the sender knows all receivers, but ignores their actual organization
-* **Chain Of Responsibility**: the sender only knows the first receiver, which can stop or forward the request to a successor
+* **Chain Of Responsibility**: the sender only knows the first receiver, which can stop or forward the request to its successor
+* **Visitor**: the sender does not know receivers, but know how to process them
-* **Observer**: the sender does not know the receivers
+* **Observer**: the sender does not know receivers, but ?
 * **Mediator**: the sender and the receiver do not know each other

 *Delegates behavior*